 She also encourages everyone to focus on the basics, which include sleeping, eating healthy meals, staying mobile and spending times with loved ones as well as with pets.

 "Taking care of ourselves and each other should be everyone's focus as we go into 2021," she said.

 Since the onset of the virus, mental illnesses such as depression and anxiety have skyrocketed attributable to a variety of reasons, among them the unavailability of the health services as hospitals cater to surging cases of the disease.

 According to the World Health Organization, bereavement, isolation, loss of income and fear have been triggering mental health conditions or exacerbating existing ones.

-In October last year, the World Health Organization revealed that the pandemic had disrupted or halted critical mental health services in 93 percent of countries worldwide, even as the demand for the services increased.
+In October last year, the World Health Organization revealed that the pandemic had disrupted or halted critical mental health services in 93 percent of countries worldwide, while the demand for the services simultaneously increased.